open-cloud/open-cloud.github.io.old/2_developer.md

 clusters and how to configure a Site to know about a set of Nodes, respectively.

-###Minimal OpenStack Cluster
+###Minimal OpenStack Cluster on CloudLab

 A simple way to create an end-to-end development environment is to use [CloudLab](https://www.cloudlab.us/) to host a basic OpenStack cluster, and then link this cluster to the running XOS you just installed.
-If you already have a running OpenStack cluster, then it can be used in place of this CloudLab version.

 To set up XOS with an OpenStack cluster hosted on CloudLab:

 * Create your CloudLab experiment using the *Tutorial-OpenStack* profile.
 Instantiate it on the *CloudLab Wisconsin* cluster.
 * Login to the *ctl* node of the experiment and run the following: